Table of Contents

 First, this goes to show that websites aren’t as cut and dry as you think.
 It’s possible for blogs and sites to have lots of traffic but have a non-existent link profile.

 At the same time, there are sites with high DR but zero organic traffic.

 That’s why it’s important to evaluate sites using different factors.
-If you focus on a blog’s traffic and disregard its backlinks (and vice versa), you don’t get to see the full picture of what the blog is all about.
+If you focus on a blog’s traffic and disregard its backlinks (and vice versa), you don’t get to see the full picture of the blog.

 Domain Authority, or DR for short, is Moz’s version of Ahrefs’ Domain Rating.